Kong/unirest-php/README.md

 ### File Uploads

-To upload files in a multipart form representation use the return value of `Unirest::file($path)` as the value of a parameter:
+To upload files in a multipart form representation use the return value of `Unirest\File::add($path)` as the value of a parameter:

 ```php
 $headers = array("Accept" => "application/json");